 Day 8: We will require an early start to traverse above the Dix reservoir and climb to the Cabane des Dix.
-There are possibilities for additional touring above the Cabane des Dix.
+There are possibilities for additional touring above the Cabane des Dix if your legs allow!

 Day 9: This is a spectacular day in the mountains.
 We will climb from the Cabane des Dix up a twisting glacier to the summit of Pigne d’Arolla which provides excellent views towards the Matterhorn and back to Mont Blanc.
 After we have reached the summit we will enjoy a scenic descent to the exposed Refuge Vignette.

 Day 10: With an early start we will descend from the Vignette hut and climb to the Col de l’Eveque.
 Our descent will once again take us off the beaten path as we descend into Italy.
 We will ski past the Refugio Nacamuli and continue down valley through European Larch forests to the Refugio.
 This comfortable hut has showers and an excellent cultural feel.

 Day 11: This is a rarely visited area.
 There are a variety of options depending on conditions but our objective will be to crest the ridge separating the Bionaz Valley and the Valley d’Aosta where we will enjoy a long descent.
 We will take a short taxi or bus ride into the ski village of Cervinia where we will spend the night.